bioforensics/MicroHapDB/docs/starting.md

 ### Database tables

-MicroHapDB is comprised of three primary database tables.
+MicroHapDB is comprised of two primary database tables.
-In the Python API, each is stored in memory as a [Pandas](https://pandas.pydata.org) DataFrame object.
+Each is stored in memory as a [Pandas](https://pandas.pydata.org) DataFrame object.

 - `microhapdb.markers`
-- `microhapdb.populations`
 - `microhapdb.frequencies`

 Additional auxiliary tables are also provided, including the following.

+- `microhapdb.populations`: contains descriptions of each population group for which frequency data is available
+- `microhapdb.merged`: contains a mapping of microhap identifiers that were merged during the database build process
 - `microhapdb.variantmap`: contains a mapping of dbSNP variants to their corresponding microhap markers
-- `microhapdb.indels`: contains variant information for markers that include insertion/deletion variants
+- `microhapdb.indels`: contains variant information for markers that include insertion/deletion variants (DEPRECATED)

 ### Convenience functions for data retrieval